This is what you as AirBnB host need to know about the tourist tax in Prague, called “Místní poplatek za lázeňský nebo rekreační pobyt”.

 - Fill the form on your computer and print it out

 - Take the form, some identification document (passport/ID) and hand it in at their office (close to Lazarska tram stop) – currently they’re open only on Mondays and Wednesdays, check the website for address and opening times.
-Google Maps link
+Google Maps link or use databox to send it

 - You will get your form back stamped and with a variable symbol “VS” for doing the monthly transfers, takes 5min in the office.
 I have not seen queues there.